-BREAKING NEWS: Newly Signed Bill A4410, Permanently Establishes Community College Opportunity Grant Program (CCOG), Providing Free Attendance at County College in New Jersey For Qualifying Students
+BREAKING NEWS: Bill A4410 Permanently Establishes Community College Opportunity Grant Program (CCOG)

 The Governor signed bill A4410 on February 26, 2021, which brings a college education into the grasp of New Jersey students who might not have otherwise been able to afford such an opportunity.
 This program has been several years in the making, and is big news for students and parents alike who have been losing sleep over whether or how they will be able to pay for school.